About North Kelvin

 North Kelvin in Glasgow’s West End lies mainly between the River Kelvin and the Forth and Clyde Canal.
 The bulk of the community council area falls within the Hillhead ward (2017 factsheet, PDF), with areas to the west of Queen Margaret Drive and north of Maryhill Road in the Maryhill and Canal wards respectively.

-Local attractions include a busy row of shops and cafes on Queen Margaret Drive, two churches of very different architectural interest, and Alexander Greek Thomson’s Sixty Steps.
+Local attractions include a busy row of shops and cafes on Queen Margaret Drive, two churches of very different architectural interest (1 and 2 on the map below), and Alexander Greek Thomson’s Sixty Steps (3).
 The beautiful Kelvin Walkway passes through the area alongside the river, and there is an excellent walkway/cyclepath along the canal.

 - St Charles’ Church